 The Hart Moore that Mr. Bush considered his friend was most likely Hart D. Moore (1871-1941) who was the son of George Moore (1837-1902) and Annie L. Sutton (1838-1927), and the grandson of Acker Moore, who is mentioned often in this article.1

 Census records can tell a lot about people.
 Hart Moore shows up in every census from 1870 to 1940.
 In 1870, when he was 5 months old, he was listed with his parents George Moore 33, a farmer, mother Anna 31, keeping house, and his older brother Amos age 3.
 By 1880, the Moore family was enlarged to include brothers Charles 8 and Lambert 6.
 They were listed on the same page as other Sandbrook families.
-George Moore acquired property from his father Acker Moore in a deed recorded in 1882.2
+George Moore acquired property from his father Acker Moore in a deed of 1874.2

 Hart D. Moore’s wife was Myra Lambert (1869-1946), daughter of Alfred Lambert and Mary Lucinda Bellis.
 She and Hart Moore married on Dec.
 8, 1897 in the Presbyterian Church at Mount Airy.
 Three years later, Hart and Myra Moore were living in West Amwell, where Hart rented a farm near Allen Moore, who was 62 years of age, one year younger than Hart’s father George.
 And yet, George and Allen Moore were not related, as far as I can tell.